GingaaBread/GNOStatic/src/essentials/programs.md

 A GNO program consists of one or more `.gno` files.

 A GNO file contains zero or more structs.
+Structs are either:

+- folders,
+- classes,
-Structs are folders, classes, interfaces, or enumerations.
+- interfaces, or
+- enumerations.

 The following example outlines a sample file: